 Whilst it’s important to show your actual rooms clearly online – that’s exactly what people are paying for when booking your hotel, after all; don’t forget the ‘hero images’.
 These key shots will often help convert your browser to a sale.
 You know how it is, when your surfing through Bookings.com, looking at a Travelzoo offer or simply seeing an ad pop up on Google, the place with the most enticing and clear photos stand out and act as click-bate, grabbing your attention.
 So, get a great photo of your fabulous swimming pool, Art Deco restaurant or cosy bar and make that the headline shot.

 However, don’t be fooled into thinking just because you’ve replaced your dark, poorly lit room shots with a professional one and a swimming pool splattered across your home page, that you’re done.
 Customers these days want the whole story.
 They want an experience, which can easily be demonstrated to them by storytelling images.
 Friends laughing at the bar facilities, families playing on the beach nearby and couples enjoying a romantic dinner in the hotel restaurant.
 Do you sell delicious burgers or fine dining?
 Show them a picture of your mouth-watering dish.
 Do you have great concierge services?
 Show them a photo of a family buying theatre tickets or the doorman helping a customer out of a taxi.

-Pictures tell the full story of your hotel and allow potential customers to ‘step inside’ your world and tempt them to come by for real.
+Pictures tell the full story of your hotel and allow potential customers to ‘step inside’ your world and tempt them to visit for real when the time comes.